hanfak/hanfak.github.io/_posts/2016-11-15-List-of-design-principles.md

 title: Design Principles
 ---

+**Well designed code is when it is easy to maintain, reuse, extend and read**

+Why?

+In short, **because everything changes**.
+Thus need to change code, match these changes.

+The following principles below will help in producing well designed code.

-Here is going to be a list of object oriented design principles.
-Later I will write blog post for each one with code examples.
+As time progresses, I will write a blog post(s) for each one with code examples.

-There will conflict between some of these, but the aim of an engineer is not to implement everything only to make the code better designed.
+There will be conflict between some of these, but the aim of an engineer is not to implement everything only to make the code better designed.

 Sometimes these rules can be broken, as Sandi Metz says: